faithfulco/andreashandelwebsite/content/my-projects/resourcelist/index.md

 +++
 # Project title.
-title = "COVID-19 tracker"
+title = "Resource list website"

 # Date this page was created.
-date = 2012-03-01
+date = 2014-03-01

 # Project summary to display on homepage.
-summary = "An R/Shiny app that visualizes COVID-19 data."
+summary = "A simple website containing lists with links ot teaching and research resources."

 # Tags: can be used for filtering projects.
 tags = ["Infectious Disease", "Shiny", "Research", "Other"]